galaxyproject/training-material/topics/statistics/tutorials/age-prediction_with_ml/tutorial.md

 # Introduction
 {:.no_toc}

 [Machine Learning](https://en.wikipedia.org/wiki/Machine_learning) is used to create predictive models by learning features from datasets.
 In this tutorial, we will apply a couple of (scikit-learn) machine learning tools to [RNA-seq](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-018-1599-6#Sec9) and [DNA methylation](https://www.sciencedirect.com/science/article/pii/S1872497317301643?via%3Dihub) datasets to predict chronological age of humans.
-Using these tools in Galaxy, we can achieve comparable prediction scores as achieved by these analyses.
+Using these machine learning tools in Galaxy, we can achieve comparable prediction scores as achieved by these analyses.
 The RNA-seq gene expression ([FPKM](https://www.ebi.ac.uk/training/online/glossary/fpkm)) dataset is generated using fibroblast cell lines from 133 healthy humans and their ages range from 1 to 94 years.
 The biomarkers of age are identified by a machine learning algorithm to create a age prediction model.
-Within each individual, DNA methylation changes with age.
-This knowledge is used to create an age prediction model using DNA methylation dataset.
+Within each individual, [DNA methylation](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3174260/) changes with age.
+This knowledge is used to create an age prediction model by selecting useful biomarkers from DNA methylation dataset.
 The CpGs sites with highest correlation to age are selected as biomarkers/features.
-These are used by a machine learning algorithm to create a predictive model.
+These are used by a machine learning algorithm to create an age prediction model.
 This tutorial is divided into two parts - one with RNA-seq and another with DNA methylation datasets.

 > ### Agenda